 Johnny Storm is a member of the world famous Fantastic Four.
-He unlike the rest of his family did not inherent the genius bug and was normal compared to sibling, Susan Storm who as multiple doctorates before graduating high-school.
-He was always an admirer of Spider-man for his selfless altruism and looked up to him.
+Unlike the rest of his family, he did not inherent the genius bug and was normal compared to his sister Susan, who had multiple doctorates before graduating high-school.
+He was always an admirer of Spider-Man for his selfless altruism and looked up to him.
 After Ultimatum, Johnny wandered to the Parker residence without anyone knowing his whereabouts.
 After much discussion with his sister, Johnny became a resident at the Parker household.

-Annoying Younger Sibling: To Susan Storm.
-It is to the point that she had to twist his arm to finish getting his high school diploma.
+Annoying Younger Sibling: To Susan Storm, to the point that she had to twist his arm to finish getting his high school diploma.

 Berserk Button: Johnny is really laid back until you piss him off.
 But one thing that you absolutely must not do is hurt his sister.
 He inflicted the most severe mark on Reed Richards for his trouble.

 Beware the Nice Ones: He may seem like a fun nice kid until you piss him off.
-Reed Richards learned this the hard way and received a scar for his trouble after hurting Sue Storm to the point of being sent to the hospital.
+Reed Richards learned this the hard way and received a scar for his trouble after hurting Sue Storm to the point where she was hospitalised.
 Norman Osborn got OHKO when he approached Johnny looking for Peter Parker.
 And the Chameleon learned to not mess with his best friend.

 Celebrity Is Overrated: Why he asks Peter to set him up with a normal girl, because celebrity dates only care about being seen with him.
 He obviously doesn't feel this way about being famous himself, though.

-The Charmer: Even Aunt May warns him that there is no hank-panky under her roof and that she has read "stories" about Johnny's previous engagements.
+The Charmer: Even Aunt May warns him that there is no hank-panky under her roof, having read "stories" about Johnny's previous engagements.

 Chick Magnet: The intended variety.
-He is a pretty boy and he knows it although he is more confident and jocular than arrogant and conceited about it.
+He is a pretty boy and he knows it, although he is more confident and jocular than arrogant and conceited about it.
+Usually.

-Deadpan Snarker: A trait he shares with Peter although he is not as good a Peter.
+Deadpan Snarker: A trait he shares with Peter, although he's not as good at it as Peter.